 The storm sewer lining projects are being done to fix cracks or correct significant structural problems.
 Residents living nearby should not experience any significant disruption from construction.
-A construction start date will be announced in the future.
+Work will begin in January 2022.

-Sanitary and storm sewer work will generally be taking place between 7 a.m. to 5 p.m.
+Sanitary and storm sewer improvements will generally occur between 7 a.m. to 5 p.m.
 Monday to Friday.
-Construction is expected to be completed on all projects by February 2022, weather permitting.
+Construction is expected to be completed on all projects by March 2022, weather permitting.

 The sanitary and storm projects are necessary to keep sanitary and sewer lines in proper working condition.
 The City appreciates the public's cooperation during the coming months.